Hida Takayama Sake Breweries 飛騨高山 酒蔵めぐり

 Last but not least: Hirata

-The final brewery in Takayama's Sanno-michi area is Hirata Sake Brewery, home of the sweet suiou.
+The final brewery in Takayama's Sanmachi area is Hirata Sake Brewery, home of the sweet Suiou.
 This brewery has an interesting museum outlining the process, with ingredients and equipment used in sake manufacturing.